“Solo como de noche.”

 Train your body to go without food for extended periods (the fasting duration is up to you and your individual goals), but compensate properly at the right time.

 Throw away your plastic dishes and eat big, but eat less often (1-2x/day).
-Eat liberally from all macronutrients and eat to satisfaction.
+Load up on high-quality grub and eat to satisfaction.

 Monitor your progress!